 Development of Marking Technology

-Download an article from the Goldsmiths' Technical Journal to read more about this development.ON YOUR MARKS; THE DEVELOPMENT IN ASSAY OFFICE MARKING TECHNOLOGY
+Download an article from the Goldsmiths' Technical Journal to read more about the development of both methods.ON YOUR MARKS; THE DEVELOPMENT IN ASSAY OFFICE MARKING TECHNOLOGY

 You Tube video of how to we hallmark a silver tray, made at Goldmiths' Hall in 2011.